AI Chatbots for Customer Service: A 2024 Deep Dive

 - Adaptive Cards: Allows you to create rich and interactive user interfaces for your chatbot.

-- Security and Compliance: Provides robust security features and complies with relevant data privacy regulations.
+- Security and Compliance: Provides security features and complies with relevant data privacy regulations.

 Use Cases: